andreykanevskoi/FirstTask_SoftTech/README.md

 # FirstTask_SoftTech
-Includes solution of first task
+Includes files of solution of first task